kyauk/em_adaptive/README.md

 ### System Architecture

-We augment a pretrained ResNet-18 with four early exit classifiers positioned after each residual block group.
-The backbone network remains frozen to eliminate gradient interference and isolate the routing problem from representation learning.
+We use a ResNet-18 backbone trained from scratch on CIFAR-10 to ensure optimal feature resolution (32x32).
+We augment this backbone with four early exit classifiers positioned after each residual block group.
+The backbone network is frozen after initial training to eliminate gradient interference and isolate the routing problem from representation learning.

 **Exit Points:**
 - Exit 1: Post-Layer1 (64-dimensional features, ~25% FLOPs)